Monday, December 28, 2015

 The reserved facade was broken by the two-story portico, balconies and terra cotta ornamentation. photo by N. H. Tiemann & Co, from the collection of the Museum of the City of New York

 Most of the woodwork throughout the building was mahogany.
 In the smoking room was one piece of particular interest—a round table, six feet in diameter.
-The base of the table was formed from the root of a mahogany tree and, according to the Tribune, “Thirty trees were sawed up before one was found which would produce the beautiful piece of mahogany which forms the top of this table.”
+The base of the table was formed from the root of a mahogany tree and, according to the New-York Tribune, “Thirty trees were sawed up before one was found which would produce the beautiful piece of mahogany which forms the top of this table.”

-There were more than 400 rooms in the new Plaza Hotel, capable of accommodating 550 persons, and it claimed to have more private bathrooms than in any other hotel in existence.
-“Heavy carved mahogany, with brass trimmings in the Colonial style, is everywhere,” reported the Tribune.
+There were more than 400 rooms in the Plaza Hotel, capable of accommodating 550 persons, and it claimed to have more private bathrooms than in any other hotel in existence.
+“Heavy carved mahogany, with brass trimmings in the Colonial style, is everywhere,” reported the New-York Tribune.
 “In fact, there is a strong Colonial flavor in the decoration and furnishings of the hotel throughout.
 In some of the parlors the chairs cost $100 each.”

 “In the cafĂ© the electric light is filtered through squares and ovals of jeweled glass and gleams from the brilliant petals of glass flowers pendant from the ceiling,” said the Tribune.

-The Sun added “The ladies’parlors—one in pale blue, the other in a delicate salmon—were especially admired.
+The Sun added, “The ladies’ parlors—one in pale blue, the other in a delicate salmon—were especially admired.
 The care in the execution of detail extends even to the tables and chairs, all of which are new designs in the most expensive woods.”

 The first grand entertainment in the Plaza was a dinner hosted by 100 veterans of the Army of the Potomac for the visiting Comte de Paris.
 The Plaza dining room was filled with some of the most illustrious names of the war that evening.
 During one toast, General Daniel Butterfield reminded the gathering of the part the prince and other French nobles had played in the Civil War.